freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 Posts or topics that seem to be in the wrong place can be re-categorized or renamed to whatever would be appropriate.

-It may be appropriate for a moderator to fork a discussion into multiple threads in exceptional circumstances.
+In exceptional circumstances, it may be appropriate for a moderator to fork a discussion into multiple threads.

 Again, if you have any problems or questions, make a post with your actions in the Staff category, and tag another moderator if you want them to review your moderating actions.